 Lawyers or other corporate formation agents can list themselves as the contact for the company even though they may have no knowledge of the beneficial owner.
 The Panamanian firm, Mossack Fonseca, had an employee who served as the named director for 20,000 companies.10

 Anonymous Companies Are Easy to Set Up and Dangerous Once Created.
 They Can Be Stopped.

-Representatives Carolyn Maloney (D-NY) and Peter King (R-NY) are sponsors of the Corporate Transparency Act [H.R.3089].
+Rep. Carolyn Maloney (D-NY), Rep. Peter King (R-NY), Sen. Ron Wyden (D-OR), and Sen. Marco Rubio (R-FL) are sponsors of the Corporate Transparency Act of 2017 [H.R.3089/S.1717].
 Senators Sheldon Whitehouse (D-RI) and Charles Grassley (R-IA) are sponsors of the True Incorporation Transparency for Law Enforcement (TITLE) Act [S.1454].
 Both bills require companies to disclose their beneficial owner(s) when they incorporate and keep their ownership information up to-do-date.

 For more information, please contact Clark Gascoigne at email@example.com.